Tufin/oasdiff/doc/DIFF.md

 Other formats: text, markdown, and HTML, are designed to be more user-friendly by providing only the most important parts of the diff, in a simplified format.
 The JSON format works only with `-exclude-elements endpoints` and is intended as a workaround for YAML complex mapping keys which aren't supported by some libraries (see comment at end of next section for more details).
 If you wish to include additional details in non-YAML formats, please open an issue.

+### Preventing Changes
+A common way to use `oasdiff diff` is by running it as a step the CI/CD pipeline to detect changes.
+In order to prevent changes, `oasdiff diff` can be configured to return an error if changes are found.
+To exit with return code 1 if any changes are found, add the `--fail-on-diff` flag.

 ### Paths vs. Endpoints
 OpenAPI Specification has a hierarchical model of [Paths](https://swagger.io/specification/#paths-object) and [Operations](https://swagger.io/specification/#operation-object) (HTTP methods).